Durgesh2601/cloud-dashboard-manager/README.md

   - TypeScript: Superset of JavaScript with static typing
   - React Router: Library for routing in React applications
   - Context API: React feature for managing global state
-  - Fetch API: For making HTTP requests to fetch data from APIs
+  - Axios: Promise-based HTTP client for making HTTP requests
   - Vercel: Deployment platform for hosting the application online

 ## Installation